 Low quality area rugs require a high level of processing to achieve a look that mimics genuine handmade area rugs, typically chemical washes and treatments like fire retardants and insect repellents, in addition to synthetic dyes that are sometimes toxic.
 Handmade rugs are created without the use of any unnatural or harmful chemicals and most feature organic dyes.

-Purchasing a genuine, handmade, wool rug will generally cost more initially, but overtime, you not only save money by eliminating any need to buy a replacement due to poor quality, but you're also making a smarter choice that benefits your family and the planet.
+Purchasing a genuine, handmade, wool rug will generally cost more initially, but overtime, you not only save money by eliminating any need to buy a replacement due to poor quality, but you're also making a smarter choice that benefits you, your family and the planet.

 At Main Street Oriental Rugs, we pride ourselves on carrying only 100% natural wool area rugs in our showroom and we have area rugs for all budgets available for shoppers who want quality without compromise.